anusii/notepod/README.md

 [![Snap](https://snapcraft.io/notepod/badge.svg)](https://snapcraft.io/notepod)

-A [solidui](https://github.com/anusii/solidui) based app to support the secure and private storage and sharing of personal notes on your own encrypted personal online datastore (Pod) hosted in your Data Vault on a [Solid Server](https://solidproject.org/about).
+NotePod is a [solidui](https://github.com/anusii/solidui) based app to support the secure and private storage and sharing of personal notes on your own encrypted personal online datastore (Pod) hosted in your Data Vault on a [Solid Server](https://solidproject.org/about).
 The app was developed by the [ANU Software Innovation Institute](https://sii.anu.edu.au) and written by [Anushka Vidanage](https://github.com/anushkavidanage), [Graham Williams](https://github.com/gjwgit), and [Jessica